 - Robotix: A Transformers clone where two factions the peaceful Protectons and warmongering Terrakors battle on the alien world of Skalorr.
 Additional drama develops as a group of humans get caught in the battle.
 Based on the Milton Bradley/Hasbro line of Erector/K'nex motorized robot toys.

-- Bigfoot And The Muscle Machines: A young woman acquires a map leading to the Fountain of Youth, which a ruthless elderly billionaire is also trying to find.
+- Bigfoot and the Muscle Machines: A young woman acquires a map leading to the Fountain of Youth, which a ruthless elderly billionaire is also trying to find.
 Yank Justice and his friends, who run a traveling monster truck show, get involved.
 Based on real monster trucks and a line of motorized equivalent toys from Hasbro (albeit from their Playskool subsidiary, oddly enough).

 - Inhumanoids: Named for the villains, the Inhumanoids are a group of mutated, subterranean beings who attempt to take over Earth and enslave the human population.
 The scientist-hero group, Earth Corps, is entrusted to stop the Inhumanoids and call upon a group of beings, the Mutores, to aid them.

 Super Sunday is noted as being the starting point of Jem, which was only one of two shorts to be made into a full-fledged TV series.
-The other short to receive a full cartoon series was Inhumanoids, but only lasted for 13 episodes.
+The other short to receive a full cartoon series was Inhumanoids, but it only lasted for 13 episodes.